SanjayvVarma/Warehouse-Management/README.md

 This project is a Warehouse Management System built using React and Redux Toolkit.
 It allows users to view a list of warehouses, filter them based on various attributes, and view or edit the details of a specific warehouse.

+## Live Demo

+You can access the live demo of the project here: [Warehouse Management System](https://warehouse-management-steel.vercel.app/)

 ## Features

 - **Warehouse List**: Displays a list of warehouses with search functionality.